troyhill/crab-game/README.md

 crab-game
 =========

-rock-paper-scissors, with a coastal theme
+Rock-paper-scissors, with a coastal theme.
+Played in R.

 Rules:
 - Sesarma eats Spartina